A lot of people despise Delhi.

 Kick off your explorations of this neighbourhood with an amble around the Lotus Temple, a Sydney Opera House-esque Baháʼí Place of Worship that’s open to anyone, regardless of their religious beliefs.
 There are just seven Bahai temples found in the world, and the white marble Lotus Temple is the only one in Asia.
 It’s a soothing spot, with nine turquoise pools and lush gardens to wander around.

-Next, Uber on over to Qutub Minar.
-A UNESCO World Heritage site, this towering minaret reaches a height of 73 metres and is surrounded by so many cool ruins and structures.
+Next, take an Uber over to Qutub Minar.
+A UNESCO World Heritage site, this towering minaret reaches a height of 73 metres and is surrounded by so many interesting ruins and structures.

 Don’t skip this attraction!
 It’s far away from everywhere else in the city, but so worth venturing over to see it.